Access Point Airspace Monitoring

 If you enable Airspace Monitoring, and you encounter false positive alerts for known access points that are detected as Rogue, Suspected Rogue, or an Evil Twin access point, examine the following:

-- Make sure devices that you do not manage in WatchGuard Cloud are configured in your Trusted Access Point list.
+• Make sure trusted wireless devices on your network that you do not manage in WatchGuard Cloud are configured in your Trusted Access Point list.

 Access Point Airspace Monitoring Report